dqduong2003/Simple-A.I.-Virtual-Assistant/README.md

 # Simple A.I.
-Virtual Assistant
+Voice Virtual Assistant
 This is a simple console A.I.
 I created with Python.
+It can listen to your voice and answer your questions.

 ## Screenshot
 ![Screenshot](screenshots/capture1.jpg)